CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 ]
 ```

-So following along the execution path, we see the `ESKID.a` method as the bootstrap method.
-This seems of interest so let’s also jump into that.
+Based on the knowledge of the `invokedynamic` instruction, we can see `ESKID.a` method as the bootstrap method and dig deeper into it.

-## The usage of the BSM[^3]
+## BSM[^3]

+Using Threadtear's power, we can generate a CFG[^4] of the BSM[^3] (The graph below is optimized).

 ![HandleType](HandleType.png)

-Using Threadtear's powerful CFG[^4] (The graph above is optimized), we can easily find out that the role of the 4th integer argument is to specify the invoke-type.
+Then we can easily find out that the role of the 4th integer argument is to specify the invoke-type:

 | Value | Invoke-Type |
 |:-----:|:-----------:|